-Ram Extended Warranty Coverage
+What Does The Ram Extended Warranty Cover?

 Qualifications for each type of Ram extended warranty plan are as follows:

-- Certified Pre-Owned Plans: Vehicle must have an active Certified Pre-Owned Limited Factory Warranty and have less than 75,000 miles on the odometer.
+- Certified pre-owned plans: Vehicle must have an active certified pre-owned limited factory warranty and have less than 75,000 miles on the odometer.

-- Pre-Owned Plans: Vehicles must be no more than 10 model years old and have less than 150,000 miles on them.
-Vehicles with a 5-year/60,000-mile Powertrain Limited Warranty from the manufacturer must have no more than 125,000 miles.
+- Pre-owned plans: Vehicles must be no more than 10 model years old and have less than 150,000 miles on them.
+Vehicles with a 5-year/60,000-mile powertrain limited warranty from the manufacturer must have no more than 125,000 miles.

 Additional Perks To Ram Extended Warranties

-Ram’s extended warranty includes some extras, such as:
+The Ram extended warranty includes some extras, such as:

 - Limited rental car coverage